libiki123/webdocs/docs/interview-docs/unity/unity.md

 **1.4 How do Canvas and RectTransform components work in Unity UI?**

-- All UI elements must be a child of a Canvas to be rendered.
-Rect
+- All UI elements must be a child of a Canvas to be rendered, it determines how UI elements are drawn and can render in Screen Space/World Space.
+- RectTransform is a Transform for UI elements, controlling position, size, and anchors.
+It allows flexible layouts that adapt to different screen sizes.

 **1.5 What is the EventSystem component?**